DanTeegan/python_flask/README.md

 Flask

 MVC is a framework
-MVC - Module view controller
-flask run - This is used to run the app using flask
+- It us used to present data that would normally be in the terminal into a web browser MVC - Module view controller flask run - This is used to run the app using flask